LostBitset/Kaidun/README.md

 ## Gameplay

 The game mechanics are inspired by Temple Run.
-In this version you fly over desert mountains on an alien planet, and try to collect artifacts without failing checkpoints.
+In this version you fly over desert mountains on an alien planet, and try to travel as far as you can without failing checkpoints.

 ## Complexity